vicuna-io/style-guide/README.md

 #### Public constructors
-If there is no strong reason for a public constructor (like framework constraints), don't create one.
+If there is no strong reason for a public constructor (like framework constraints), don not create one.
 There are several reasons not to use public constructors, Josh Bloch lists the following in his Book Effective Java (Item #1):

 [Medium - Effective Java Item 1](https://medium.com/@biratkirat/learning-effective-java-item-1-57f85b93c254)